graylan0/the-kitchen-sink/README.md

 Main Loop: The script runs the main event loop for the GUI using root.mainloop().

 Please note that the script assumes that the Llama model and the GPT-Neo model are available on the system, and that the user has a valid API key for accessing the GPT-4 model via the OpenAI API.
-Additionally, the script uses the llama_cpp module, which is not a standard Python module and may require custom installation or setup using `pip install llama-cpp-python.
+Additionally, the script uses the llama_cpp module, which is not a standard Python module and may require custom installation or setup using `pip install llama-cpp-python` .
 As well as pytorch requirements can be installed with the guide here. (i use anaconda) https://pytorch.org .

 Love your enemies!